Universal adaptive strategy theory: Ruderals

 Ruderals are plant species that prosper in situations of high intensity disturbance and low intensity stress.
 These species are fast-growing and rapidly complete their life cycles, and generally produce large amounts of seeds.
-Plants that have adapted this strategy are often found colonizing recently disturbed land, and are often annuals.
+Plants that have adopted this strategy are often found colonizing recently disturbed land, such as agricultural soils, and are often annuals.

 Relation to the R* theory

 Understanding the differences between the CSR theory and its major alternative the R* theory has been a major goal in community ecology for many years.

 Unlike the R* theory that predicts that competitive ability is determined by the ability to grow under low levels of resources, the CSR theory predicts that competitive ability is determined by relative growth rate and other size related traits.
-While some experiments supported the R* predictions, other supported the CSR predictions.
+While some experiments supported the R* predictions, others supported the CSR predictions.

 The different predictions stem from different assumptions on the size asymmetry of the competition.
-The R* theory assumes that competition is size symmetric (i.e. resource exploitation is proportional to individual biomass), the CSR theory assumes that competition is size-asymmetric (i.e. large individuals exploit disproportional higher amounts of resources compared with smaller individuals).
+The R* theory assumes that competition is size symmetric (i.e. resource exploitation is proportional to individual biomass), the CSR theory assumes that competition is size-asymmetric (i.e. large individuals exploit disproportionately higher amounts of resources compared with smaller individuals).